14 November 2019

 For Tinder dark mode, we used several hues of grey color.
 Near surfaces use lighter shades of grey, while distant ones have darker hues.

-While implementing dark mode seems easy, designing for it might pose some challenges in terms of accessibility and readability, as well as a consistent look and feel for your brand.
+While implementing dark mode for iOS seems easy, designing for it might pose some challenges in terms of accessibility and readability, as well as a consistent look and feel for your brand.
 We hope this small guide was helpful!
 Reach out to us via a contact form, Agente is ready to help!

 Stay tuned for news

 Useful articles from our content team right to your inbox!